-For the year ended December 31, 2016, we used \$119.7 million in cash as a result of \$83.2 million of investments in marketable securities, which are primarily comprised of U.S. Treasury and corporate bonds, the Runbook Acquisition, with a total purchase price of \$34.1 million, subject to a final working capital adjustment, offset by cash acquired in the amount of \$2.6 million, \$3.3 million in capitalized software development costs and \$1.7 million of purchases of property and equipment.
+For the year ended December 31, 2016, cash used in investing activities was \$119.7 million as a result of \$83.2 million of investments in marketable securities, which are primarily comprised of U.S. Treasury and corporate bonds, and the Runbook Acquisition, with a total purchase price of \$34.1 million, partially offset by cash acquired in the amount of \$2.6 million, \$3.3 million in capitalized software development costs and \$1.7 million of purchases of property and equipment.

-For the year ended December 31, 2015, we used \$12.4 million in cash primarily as a result of \$10.1 million in purchases of property and equipment of which \$7.1 million related to the expansion of our global headquarters.
+For the year ended December 31, 2015, cash used in investing activities was \$12.4 million as a result of \$10.1 million in purchases of property and equipment of which \$7.1 million related to the expansion of our global headquarters.
 During 2015, we also paid \$2.3 million of costs related to capitalized software development activities.